woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 If an instance admin don't want this feature enabled, they can disable the registration of new one.

 :::note
-You should enable it if you have, for example, global secrets and don't trust your users to create a rogue agent and pipeline for secret extraction, to harden woodpecker.
+You should set this option if you have, for example, global secrets and don't trust your users to create a rogue agent and pipeline for secret extraction.
 :::

 ```env